Our switching calculator has changed and we hope you will find it easier to use.

 By switching via us, any offer that you can switch to online will receive £10 cash back per fuel switched – that’s because whenever we get a commission we share it with you – helping you to get cheaper gas and electricity.
 Find out more about how cash back works (opens in a new window – it takes a while as we have to wait for energy suppliers to pay up, before we can share it with you).

-We have a variety of deals for you that include the cheapest 2 year fix and other offers that offer some of the lowest prices you can get (partly thanks to the fact we share our commission with you so you get an extra £10 per fuel switched in savings.
+See our blog for comments on latest deals – we often have the cheapest energy offers (partly thanks to the fact we share our commission with you so you get an extra £10 per fuel switched in savings.
+Our cash back is paid about 90 days after a switch goes live)

 We have teamed up with energyhelpline so that you could see the best energy tariffs available and choose the offer that is best for you. (energyhelpline is a leading Confidence Code approved energy price comparison service.
 You can see the full list of confidence code approved switching sites).